LincaMarius/ISAP-1_Schematic/README.md

 All functional blocks can be seen in the diagram in Figure 3.

-In addition, we have a connector marked J1M1 for connection to the Back Plane through which the supply voltage is provided.
+In addition, we have a connector added by me marked J1 through which the supply voltage can be provided if the Power Supply is made on a separate PCB.

-The connector marked J2M1 allows connection to the Base Plane and provides connections to the three system buses.

-I want to improve the ISAP-1 computer gradually by adding new instructions.
-This will lead to modifying the Control Block.
-In order not to modify the entire CPU module, I decided to implement the Control Block as a Daughter Board that attaches to the CPU module.

-For this purpose, we added the connectors marked J3F1 and J4F1 which are used to connect the Control Block to the CPU module.

 ### Program Counter Schematic
 In the original schematic, the authors used 4 Flip-Flops connected in such a way that they form a Binary Counter.
 For implementation, two 74LS107 were used for this purpose.

 Counting is done when the CP control signal is active and the falling edge of the clock signal appears.

+This action occurs for any instruction during [ microstep T2 ](https://github.com/LincaMarius/ISAP-1_Instruction_Set/blob/main/Pictures/Figure3.png).

 The Program Counter has its output connected to the Bus, therefore it must be Tri-State.
 A 74LS126 chip is used for this purpose

+The output is active only when the EP control signal is high.

+This action occurs for any instruction during [ microstep T1 ](https://github.com/LincaMarius/ISAP-1_Instruction_Set/blob/main/Pictures/Figure3.png).

 The Schematic does has no changes from the original one.

 The original schematic has no decoupling capacitors for the chips.
 For the computer's operating speed of 1kHz this may not matter.
-But I added a decoupling capacitor for each chip and a filter capacitor for each block.

-So I added decoupling capacitors with a value of 100nF for each integrated circuit used and a 10uF filter capacitor.

 ![ Figure 5 ](/Pictures/Figure5.png)